RupaliKhavane18081997/Ohio/README.md

 # Ohio
+Practice uploading a project in Java

-Practice to upload a project in java
+Learn GitHub to upload a project